1. SPORTS ILLUSTRATED HAS REPORTED THIS PAST WEEK THAT THE DALLAS MAVERICKS FACE MULTIPLE CLAIMS OF BOTH HOSTILE WORKPLACE AND SEXUAL HARASSMENT.

 6. Once you have investigated, you must immediately take all necessary action.
 Waiting to take any necessary action could result in expanded liability particularly if a complaint has been filed and the unlawful conduct continues during the investigation stage.
 The investigation may result in a discharge or other form of disciplinary action taken by the business.

 7. Understand your business's risk factor for harassment.
-This is vital to assessing what direction a business must take in preventing harassment.
+This is vital to assess what direction a business must take in preventing harassment.
 In 2016, the Equal Employment Opportunity Commission ("EEOC") issued a report identifying particular risks for harassment.
 These risk factors included homogeneity in the workplace, social discourse outside the workplace, the age of the employees, workplaces with "power disparities", decentralized work environments, and workplace cultures that tolerate and even sponsor alcohol consumption.
 The EEOC specifically cautioned that businesses would be well served to consider these factors in both training and policymaking in the areas of reporting and investigation of employee complaints.

 It is incumbent upon your business to make sure that it doesn't foul out of the game by creating a foul work environment.
 We work with our clients to better understand employment disputes by running through hypothetical employment situations based on varying fact patterns.
 This practice allows our clients to get a real-world understanding of how to spot and prevent sexual harassment and hostile work environment conduct.
 Let us know what we can do to help you.
 Please call the Katz Law Group at 1-508-480-8202.